johnzhoudev/leetcode-practice/season_4_neetcode_150_again/readme.md

 ## Backtracking
 - General backtracing with subsets - 39.
 Combination sum, 78 Subsets, 46 permutations
-- Subsets backtracing with duplicates, use idx and count - or either add, or advance to next non dupe. - 90 subsets ii
+- Subsets backtracing with duplicates, use idx and count - or either add, or advance to next non dupe. - 90 subsets ii, 40. combination sum 2